daaronr/eamt_gitbook_public/README.md

 ---
 NOTE: >-
   Welcome to the EA Market Testing gitbook!
-Explore the resources here to learn about who we are, the knowledge base we are building, and how our work can be used to promote effective giving and action.
+Explore the resources here to learn about who we are, the knowledge base we are building, and how our work may be used to promote effective giving and action.
 ---

 # Introduction